 How does masking work in each environment?

-- Credit Card (CC) and Social Security Number (SSN) masking are configured separately.
-You can enable or disable one or both.
+- Credit Card (CC) and Social Security Number (SSN) masking is interface specific.

 - It will scan everything (subject, body, also including custom fields).

-In the November 2013 and newer releases, you can enable the Incident Thread Masking feature to automatically mask incident thread content that matches common patterns, such as credit card, social security, and telephone numbers.
+In addition to the default masking done at the F5 level on these pods, beginning in the November 2013 and newer releases, you can enable the Incident Thread Masking feature to automatically mask incident thread content that matches common patterns, such as credit card, social security, and telephone numbers.
+This is available on all pods.
 Answer ID 6316 - Enable Incident Thread masking feature.

 With the Incident Thread Masking feature enabled, it masks data as it comes in and the result is stored in the database (i.e. you will see XXX-XXX-XXXX).